B-UMMI/LMAS/docs/report/overview.rst

 LMAS creates an interactive HTML report, stored in the ``report/`` folder in the directory where the workflow was executed.
 To open the report simply click on the ``index.html`` file and the report will open on your default browser.

+The JavaScript source code for the interactive report comes bundled with LMAS but is freely available at https://github.com/cimendes/lmas_report.
+It was built with the JavaScript frameworks React (https://reactjs.org/, version 16.8.0) and Material-UI (https://material-ui.com/, version 4.11.00).
+All interactive charts were rendered with the graph visualization library Plotly.js (https://plotly.com/javascript/, version 1.57.1) through its
+React component, react-plotly (https://plotly.com/javascript/react/, version 2.5.0).

 On the top right corner there's a direct link to LMAS `source repository <https://github.com/cimendes/LMAS>`_ and `documentation <https://lmas.readthedocs.io/en/latest>`_.